juanvecchio/rar.vg/src/news/2023-09-14-hello-world.md

 In this section, you'd be able to get news about the newest additions for the platform.
 Here, the team will provide insights about the latest profile trends, and how to use components efficiently, so look out for them!

-New features, like Spotify and YouTube components will be rolling out sooner than what you might think, so stay tuned.
+New features, like Spotify and YouTube components, will be rolling out sooner than what you might think, so stay tuned.

 Up until next time, which I hope is very shortly.